Introduction

 Plus Adder ST

 Sterling currency, key-driven ("Comptometer") type, with abbreviated keyboard (only has keys 1 to 5).
-To enter a number greater than 5 two keys have to be pressed in succession in that column.
+To enter a number greater than 5 two or three keys have to be pressed in succession in that column.
 The lever on the right is for clearing the total.

 The photograph above shows a total of £123,456,789 17s 10d.